cambiotraining/bacterial-genomics/materials/24-pathogenwatch.md

 :::{.callout-exercise}
 #### Preparing data for _Microreact_

 Now that we have analysed our genomes with `Pathogenwatch` and downloaded the typing and AMR profiles, we need to merge this metadata with the existing information we have for the 30 _S. aureus_ genomes.
-We could do this with _Excel_ or else use `Python` to do this so we've provided a python script called `merge_staph_data.py` in the `Scripts` directory.
+We could do this with _Excel_ or else use `Python` to do this so we've provided a python script called `merge_staph_data.py` in the `scripts` directory.

 - Activate the `tb-profiler` software environment (this contains the `Python pandas` library we need)
 - Run `merge_staph_data.py` to create the final metadata file we need for `Microreact`.
 You will need to specify the required inputs and output if necessary